The Best New York Road Trip : Starting in NYC

 The Finger Lake region is only about an hour away from Ithaca, which I suggest staying at if you are interested in hiking this area.
 Also, Ithaca and the Finger Lakes offer great wine tours if you want a break from hiking.
 There are many great places to hike and great waterfalls to see.
 The Finger Lake Region and Ithaca, NY are about a 4-5 hour drive from NYC and Long Island.

-7. Skiing/Snowboarding at Greek Peak : about 30 minutes from Ithaca, NY.
+- Greek Peak skiing and snowboarding : about 30 minutes from Ithaca, NY.

 {Related Post : Where to Find the Best Hiking in New York}